mckennamunden/mckennamunden.github.io/README.md

 All images used in my site are my own.
 I selected just a few of my favorite pieces in order to keep the look of the website clean and fit well with the template.

-(exact name of creators and location of free template my site is based on could not be found/remembered at this time)
+(exact name of creators and location of free template my site is based on could not be found/remembered at this time - I apologize for the inconvenience)